 Check the vegetables every day to make sure they are fully submerged in the water.
 If they have risen above the water, simply push them down so they are fully covered by the water.
 If any white spots formed because the veggies rose above the water, do not worry.
 Remember, this isn’t harmful.
 Just scoop out the vegetables that have the white spots on them and push the rest back under the water.

-Storage note: This kraut can be kept in a covered airtight jar in the refrigerator for up to nine months.
+Storage note: This salsa can be kept in a covered airtight jar in the refrigerator for up to nine months.